Theoretical Studies of Sub-THz Active Split-Ring Resonators for Near-Field Imaging: Nonlinear Transconductance Calculations

 Here, $V_{DS}=V_{DD}/2-(V_{ASRR}/2)sin\theta$ and $V_{GS}=V_{DD}/2+(V_{ASRR}/2)sin\theta$.
 If the voltage across the ASRR traverses all these three regions, as shown in Fig. \ref{fig:gm_comp}(\subref{fig:large_gm_sqr}), then $g_{m,avg}$ can be computed from

 where $\theta_C$ is the conduction angle in the triode region and is provided by

-Since a sine wave spends most of its time at its peaks, a sharp drop in $g_{m,avg}$ is expected when the voltage swing enters the triode region.
+A sine wave spends most of its time at its peaks, resulting in a sharp drop in $g_{m,avg}$ when the voltage swing enters the triode region.
 Carrying out the integrations in (\ref{eq_gm_avg_int}), $g_{m,avg}$ can be derived from the following expression

 Equation (\ref{eq_gm_avg}) for $V_{ASRR}\gg V_{TH}$ can be very effectively approximated by replacing $\theta_C\approx\pi/2$ and thus a segmented expression for $g_{m,avg}$ can be established as